4 Things I Learned from Producing a Nonprofit Job

 Next, my goal was to someway, somehow involve Meghan Trainor as a surprise.
 With a little prompting from our awesome director, Meghan’s camp got in touch with Make-A-Wish to be involved.
 Meghan’s schedule was to attend the Teen Choice Awards the day of our shoot, so she decided to FaceTime Isabel that morning as a surprise.
 She spent 13 minutes on the phone with her and her family.
 She also sent Isabel the same pajamas that were worn in the music video as a gift.
 Isabel lit up and that was the motivational fuel for the entire rest of the shoot day.

-Lesson learned: Start big even if you think it’s a long shot.
-Let your imagination go, and you might be surprised what happens!
+Lesson learned: Start big, even if you think it’s a long shot.
+Let your imagination go, and you might be surprised at what happens!

-Lesson learned: Allow yourself more time to preplan, count on changes, and trust the outcome will come together.
+Lesson learned: Allow yourself more time to plan, count on changes and trust that the outcome will come together.

 3. Band together.

 When people band together for a cause, it brings a high and unique bond that is unlike other jobs.
 It’s a nontangible benefit of giving.
 We had a 45-person crew working on a 12-hour shoot day and many put in multiple days of work.
 I was hopeful but quite shocked by everyone’s generosity.